tmpearsall/homelab/README.md

 # homelab

 Overview of my ever evolving homelab.
 Devices, Software, Network, and Appliances covered.  homelab adjacent gear also included.
-Check back as there will be frequent updates.
+Check back as there will be updates.

 Background: In the Spring of 2023, I decided to build a homelab.
 Initial goals were modest, offload firewall and routing duties from the wireless access point and install a server or two to get some hands-on experience that wasn't directly in line with my day job.
 For those of you who came here from the Readme.md you can surmise that those goals have evolved quite a bit.
 I've found myself in the possession of a legitimate, onsite, small business network all in the basement (naturally cooled as the basement is below ground level).
 So what to do with it?